Frequently Asked Questions

 Recompose’s price for human composting does not include a ceremony, flowers, newspaper obituaries, clergy honorariums, transportation of the body outside our service area, or additional transport for autopsies.

-You can see a full list of additional items we offer in our General Price List.
+You can see a full list of ceremony offerings in our Ceremony Catalog as well as additional items in our General Price List.
 The GPL is a document the Federal Trade Commission’s Funeral Rule requires funeral homes to have available in the interest of protecting consumers.

 Our staff can help you order certified copies of the death certificate via your county’s vital records office.
 This service is included with our cost for human composting, but fees for death certificates vary by county.
 For example, as of January 2021, King County charges $25 each.